-Since I've started working with Kimpton Hotels as their brand ambassador, I've had many people ask me how that came about.
-While I can't divulge all my secrets, I'd love to share a few tips on how I feel a brand finds a brand ambassador of their very own.
+I've worked as a brand ambassador, and I've had people ask me how that came about.
+While I can't divulge all my secrets, I'd love to share a few tips on how I feel a brand finds brand ambassadors.
 A brand ambassador is like a bridge to the brand for the public, a cheerleader, and a positive presence online.
 These are things you can do to create a foundation to become a brand ambassador.
-Here’s a Fab Five Friday for you on the beginner's guide to becoming a brand ambassador!
+Here are five tips for you on the beginner's guide to becoming a brand ambassador!

 1. Be passionate

-Talking about things that you truly love and are excited about translates loud and clear online.
-I love travel and do it frequently which is one of the reasons that Kimpton is such a great fit for me.
+Talking about things that you genuinely love and are excited about translates loud and clear online.
+I love to travel and do it frequently, which is one of the reasons why Kimpton Hotels was such an excellent fit for me.
 Brand ambassadorship needs to be a good, natural fit for the brand and you!

 2. Be yourself

 Originality is the hallmark of a fantastic brand ambassador.
 Stand out with your unique content and personality.
-Sure, it could be scary but it could also be very awesome.
+Sure, it could be scary, but it could also be awe-inspiring.
 Go for awesome!

-This past weekend, I stayed at the Nine Zero Hotel in Boston as their brand ambassador and I had one of my daughters, I call them my mini-me's, with me.
+I stayed at the Nine Zero Hotel in Boston as a Kimpton brand ambassador, and I had one of my daughters, I call them my mini-me's, with me.
 She loves to express herself by making videos for YouTube and Vine.
 As my junior ambassador this weekend, she made this video during our trip.
-Most of the time I didn't know that she was filming.
+Most of the time, I didn't know that she was filming.

 3. Be consistent

-Brands need a consistent and reliable presence online and as a brand ambassador, you can be part of that awesomeness.
-Talk about the things that you truly love and it may turn into something bigger.
+Brands need a consistent and reliable presence online, and as a brand ambassador, you can be part of that awesomeness.
+Talk about the things that you genuinely love, and it may turn into something bigger.

 4. Avoid online drama